cybr1d-cybr1d/MorphingClockRemix/README.md

 I used HariFun's experimental 12E code for the clock and WiFi https://github.com/hwiguna/HariFun_166_Morphing_Clock/tree/Experimental12E

+The exact board I used can be found here https://hackerboxes.com/collections/past-hackerboxes/products/hackerbox-0030-lightforms

 I used both of these projects to make a working version for a WeMos NodeMCU  V3 with ESP8266 12E.
 When I tried to use the original version of MorphingClockRemix, the WiFi would not work if the refresh rate was too high and if I lowered the refresh rate then the WiFi would work but the display couldn't draw fast enough and it was very obviously flashing.

 Major differences: